 God’s Pocket Resort

-The resort includes 2 cabins – 4 side-by-side rooms per cabin, enough for 16 people.
+The resort includes 2 main cabin buildings, each having 4 side-by-side rooms plus there are 2 separate special cabins.
 Rooms are based on double occupancy and have a bathroom with toilet, sink, and shower.
 Daily housekeeping is provided.
 The resort also has a larger common room – called the Clubhouse – for reading, hanging out, or watching movies and having our weeks end slide show.

 The Queen Charlotte Straights are home to a variety of marine mammals.
 Year round, you can see Orcas, Minke Whales, Dalls Porpoise, Harbour Porpoise, Sea Otters, Steller Sea Lions and Harbour Seals.
 During the summer months, Humpback Whales make the area waters their home and they can often be seen feeding right in front of the bay!They also have California Sea Lions and Pacific White-Sided Dolphins.
 Hurst Island also provides excellent bird watching.
 Eagles often perch at the mouth of the bay.
 Cormorants, Oyster Catchers, Harlequin Ducks, Rhinoceros Auklets, many different Seagulls can be spoted from the deck.
 For the hikers you can explore God’s Pocket Provincial Park by foot!
 Follow the flagged routes or go off the beaten path.
 From scenic mountain tops to beautiful secluded bays, Hurst Island has a variety of terrain for those looking to go for an evening walk or a two hour journey.

-Dock dives are popular at night, as well as in between dives.
-In front of the resort, the water is usually 40-60 feet deep.
-Shallow water is nice as your bottom time is limited more by cold tolerance than by nitrogen loading!
-Divers in the bay often report seeing Giant Nudibranchs, Puget Sound King Crabs, young rockfish, anemones, shrimp, and all sorts of other underwater life.
+Dock dives are popular at night if the tides permit, as well as in between dives.
+In front of the resort, the water is about 30 feet deep.
+Divers in the bay have reported seeing Nudibranchs, Puget Sound King Crabs, young rockfish, anemones, shrimp, and all sorts of other underwater life.
 Recently, several Giant Pacific Octopus have been making the bay their home and have been seen hunting among the pilings as we walk up the ramps from the boat.
 It’s SO great to get in the water in the evening and watch the creatures feeding.

-With all the variety you can never be bored and soon will think to yourself “why haven’t I done this sooner” There are also some wrecks in the area we can hopefully dive.
+With all the variety you can never be bored and soon will think to yourself “why haven’t I done this sooner”.
 For photographers you will have a hard time deciding wide angle or macro.
 Most dives will be live boat drifts along the walls.
 The 40′ aluminum dive boat is currently licensed for 12 and you can either get back on using the hydraulic lift or by climbing a ladder.